Close-up of a Nigella sativa flower in soft golden-hour light — the seed habb is pressed from

 If you're ready

-The first habb bottles ship this summer.
+The first habb bottles ship spring 2027.
 Waitlist gets first access, founders' pricing, and the launch email a week before the rest of the list.
 The certification documentation and per-batch lab card ship with every bottle.